 To determine how much mortgage default insurance you will require, check out this CMHC calculator.

-⇒ Down Payment: Is the amount of money you put down towards the purchase of a house.
+Down Payment: This is the amount of money you put down towards the purchase of a house.
 The down payment is the difference between the purchase price of the house and the amount of the mortgage loan.

 Mortgage Default Insurance